open-life-science/open-life-science.github.io/index.md

 All applications are welcome, whether the project is just an idea at this stage or something that is running for years, but, the projects must:

-- promote one or several Open Science practices (i.e. Open Access, Open Source, Citizen Science, ) in life science
+- promote one or several Open Science practices (i.e. Open Access, Open Source, Citizen Science, ) in science
 - state a possible measurable outcome (i.e. feature, module, or minimum viable product) from this program
 - create an inclusive space and welcome contributions from their community members